- Tingling in the hands or feet can be temporary or related to nerve damage from an underlying condition.

 9. Multiple sclerosis

-Multiple sclerosis (MS) is an autoimmune disease in which the immune system attacks the protective covering of your nerves (myelin).
+Multiple sclerosis (MS) is an autoimmune condition in which the immune system attacks the protective covering of your nerves, called myelin.
 This can lead to nerve damage.

 Feeling numbness or tingling in the arms, legs, and face is a common symptom of MS.

-Lupus is an autoimmune disease in which your immune system attacks the tissues of the body.
+Lupus is an autoimmune condition in which your immune system attacks the tissues of the body.
 It can affect any part of the body, including the nervous system.

 Tingling in the hands or feet can be caused by nearby nerves becoming compressed due to inflammation or swelling from lupus.